 For this HMP, the inland erosion hazard area includes areas with K values of 0.49 or higher.
 Much of Fort Bend County lies within the inland erosion hazard area.
 Figure 4.3.5-2 below shows the inland erosion hazard within the County, shown in purple.
+To view the inland erosion hazard area for individual jurisdictions, refer to Section 9, Jurisdictional Annexes.

 Most of Fort Bend County lies within the expansive soils hazard area.
-As seen in Figure 4.3.5-3 below, the areas with expansive soil border are located near bodies of water.
+As seen in Figure 4.3.5-3 below, areas with swelling potential are located throughout the County.
+These areas have a higher potential for expansive soil incidents; however, based on history of occurrence, probability of occurrence is rare for the entire planning area.
+To view the expansive soils hazard area for individual jurisdictions, refer to Section 9, Jurisdictional Annexes.
 Fort Bend County is located within the Gulf Coast Prairie region of Texas and is composed of mainly Lake Charles-Bernard-Edna soils.
 Lake Charles soils are well-developed, clayey soils with high shrink-swell properties, while the Bernard and Edna soils have loamy surface textures and loamy and clayey subsoil horizons; these soil types differ primarily on drainage class and mineralogy (NRCS 2008).